Thanksgiving day closings

 Little Rock Recycling: Thursday's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

-Maumelle: Thursday's routes will run Wednesday.
+Maumelle: Thursday's routes will be picked up today.
 Friday's routes will run Monday.
 Routes will be delayed by one business day until Dec.
 3.

 North Little Rock: Thursday's and Friday's routes will run one day late.